thunderstecnologia/angular-signalr-core-hub/README.md

 Yes.
 This may be dropped in future releases if the ASP.NET Core team provides this kind of package.

+## What are the changes from SignalR 2 to SignalR Core?

+See [Announcing SignalR (alpha) for ASP.NET Core 2.0](https://blogs.msdn.microsoft.com/webdev/2017/09/14/announcing-signalr-for-asp-net-core-2-0/) for more information.

 ## What are the changes from `angular-signalr-hub`?

 * jQuery (`$`) is no longer needed / used.
 This was necessary in order to access `$.signalR` but the new SDK does not rely on jQuery at all.